YUseiDoi/VBA_StandardModules/README.md

 # VBA_StandardModules

-These are original Standard Modules in VBA.
+These are Standard Modules in VBA.